-Polly Stanton, Sam Abbs, Barrie Ashurst, Eleanor Clapp, Rachel Kerr.
+Polly Stanton, Sam Abbs, Eleanor Clapp, Rachel Kerr.

-4.3 Allegations that may meet the harms threshold (Part Four, Section One)
+Allegations that may meet the harms threshold (Part Four, Section One)

-- 4.3.1 Any allegation of abuse made against a member of staff (including supply staff and volunteers) that meets the harms threshold as set out in Keeping Children Safe in Education, 2021, Part Four, Section One, will be reported straight away to the Head Teacher or Principal. - 4.3.2 In cases where the Principal is the subject of an allegation, it will be reported to the Chair of Governors.
-The College will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2021. - 4.3.3 The College will consult with the Local Authority Designated Officer (LADO) in the event of an allegation being made against a member of staff, volunteer or agency/supply staff and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', 2021 and the College's HR Policies, and seek advice from their HR provider. - 4.3.4 The Headteacher or Chair of Governors will ensure that all allegations are reported to the LADO within one working day.
-The LADO will advise on all further action to be taken. - 4.3.5 Before contacting the LADO, schools and colleges should conduct basic enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation. - 4.3.6 Where the College identifies a child has been harmed they should contact children's social care and as appropriate the police immediately.
+Any allegation of abuse made against a member of staff (including supply staff, contractors and volunteers) that meets the harms threshold as set out in Keeping Children Safe in Education, 2021, Part Four, Section One, will be reported straight away to the Principal.
+Where an allegation is against a member of the Central Trust team, this will be reported to the CEO.

+In cases where the Principal is the subject of an allegation, it will be reported to Trust CEO and the Chair of Governors, in line with the Allegations Flowchart, Appendix D. The College will follow the procedures set out in Part Four of 'Keeping Children Safe in Education', 2022.

+The College will consult with the Trust CEO and the Local Authority Designated Officer (LADO) in the event of an allegation being made against a member of staff, volunteer or agency/supply staff and adhere to the relevant procedures set out in 'Keeping Children Safe in Education', 2022 and the College's HR Policies, and seek advice from their HR provider.

+The Principal or Chair of Governors will ensure that all allegations are reported to the LADO within one working day.
+The LADO will advise on all further action to be taken.

+Before contacting the LADO, schools and colleges should conduct basic enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.

+Where the College identifies a child has been harmed they should contact children's social care and, as appropriate, the police immediately.

-4.3.7 The College will consider:
+The College will consider:

-- Looking after the welfare of the child the designated safeguarding lead is responsible for ensuring that the child is not at risk and referring cases of suspected abuse to the local authority children's social care. - Investigating and supporting the person subject to the allegation the case manager should discuss with the LADO, the nature, content and context of the allegation, and agree a course of action. - 4.3.8 The College will ensure that any disciplinary proceedings against staff, supply staff or volunteers relating to child protection matters are concluded in full even when the member of staff, supply staff or volunteer is no longer employed at the College and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable. - 4.3.9 Staff (including supply staff and volunteers) who are the subject of an allegation have the right to have their case dealt with fairly, quickly, and consistently and to be kept informed of its progress.
+- Looking after the welfare of the child the designated safeguarding lead is responsible for ensuring that the child is not at risk and referring cases of suspected abuse to the local authority children's social care. - Investigating and supporting the person subject to the allegation the case manager should discuss with the LADO, the nature, content and context of the allegation, and agree a course of action.

+The College will ensure that any disciplinary proceedings against staff, supply staff or volunteers relating to child protection matters are concluded in full even when the member of staff, supply staff or volunteer is no longer employed at the College and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable.

+Staff (including supply staff and volunteers) who are the subject of an allegation have the right to have their case dealt with fairly, quickly, and consistently and to be kept informed of its progress.
 Suspension should not be an automatic response when an allegation is reported.
 However, in some cases, staff may be suspended where this is deemed to be the best way to ensure that children are protected.

-4.4 Concerns that do not meet the harms threshold (Part Four, Section Two)
+Concerns that do not meet the harms threshold (Part Four, Section Two)